Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   to 3° approach path, you WILL slam the aircraft into the runway.
 This causes wear to the wheels and the landing gear legs, but nothing more.
 You may decide on your own if you want to flare just a bit to decrease the sink rate slightly.
-Sink rates above 3 to 4 m/s (600 to 700 ft/min) depending on weight, might damage the landing gear though.
+Sink rates above 3 to 4 m/s (600 to 700 ft/min) depending on mass, might damage the landing gear though.
 - Landing / touchdown:
-  Make sure to stay aligned with the centerline using rudder only.
+  Make sure to stay aligned with the center-line using rudder only.
 Prepare yourself to deploy the drag chute, which stabilizes the aircraft during the landing roll.
 Taxi to the end of the runway and then leave it to the right side!
 - Taxi: